JanLopata/shepherd-mod/README.md

-# Shepherd's Crook Mod for Vintage Story
+# Shepherd's Mod for Vintage Story

 ## Description

-The Shepherd's Crook Mod is a modification (mod) for the Vintage Story game that adds a new tool called the Shepherd's Crook.
-This staff-like tool can be used to poke animals in the game, provoking them to become angry at the player without causing any harm to the animal.
+The Shepherd's Mod is a modification (mod) for the Vintage Story game that adds a new tool called the Shepherd's Crook.
+This staff-like tool can be used to poke animals in the game, provoking them to become angry at the player without causing actual harm to the animal.

 ## Features